 - While defendant was in custody awaiting an extradition hearing he was served with the Complaint herein.

 - When the breath tests were completed, he was served with the appropriate documentation and released on a promise to appear.

 - As a consequence, the police were unable to locate him to serve him with a subpoena.

 - 4Be of use in achieving or satisfying: this book will serve a useful purpose the union came into existence to serve the interests of musiciansMore example sentences

 - Also, officers have the added functions of setting goals and inspiring others to achieve them to serve this purpose.

 - They do not satisfy hunger and serve no purpose other than to make the companies that make them wealthy.

 - I don't think he serves any useful purpose for the Democrats.

-- 4.1 [no object] Be of some specified use: the square now serves as the town’s chief car park [with infinitive]: sweat serves to cool down the bodyMore example sentences
+- 4.1 [no object] Be of some specified use: the island’s one pub serves as a cafe by day [with infinitive]: sweat serves to cool down the bodyMore example sentences

 - A sheet of red outdoor fabric serves as the roof.